FOI requests responded to up to May 2016

-Below are a selection of answer to requests made under the Freedom of Information Act up to May 2016.
+Below are a selection of responses to requests made under the Freedom of Information Act up to May 2016.

 29 September 2015 - Appointment / recruitment - response